 Planning Permit Applications & Information

 Developing your property can potentially be a complicated process.
-In order to help property owners and potential developers understand all the rules, regulations and costs, the city may require a pre-application meeting prior to submittal of any development application.
-To find out more about this service, click on the links below.
+In order to help property owners and potential developers understand all the rules, regulations and costs, the City may require a pre-application meeting prior to submittal of any development application.
+Need more information?
+Click link below.

 Accessory Dwelling Unit (ADU)